VirgilSecurity/virgil-sdk-pfs-x/README.md

 ## Register Users

-In Virgil every user has a **Private Key** and represented with a **Virgil Card (Identity Card)**, which contains a Public Key and user's identity.
+In Virgil every user has a **Private Key** and is represented with a **Virgil Card (Identity Card)**, which contains a Public Key and user's identity.

 Using Identity Cards, we generate special Cards that have their own life-time:
 * **One-time Card (OTC)**
 * **Long-time Card (LTC)**

-For each session you can use new OTC and delete it after session is finished.
+For each session you can use new OTC and delete it after the session is finished.

-To create user's Identity Virgil Cards, use the following code:
+To create user's Identity Virgil Cards, use the following code on the __Client side__:

 ```swift
 // generate a new Virgil Key